kubeshark/docs/src/pages/en/automation_jobs.md

 jobs.schedule("push-status-codes-to-influxdb", "0 */1 * * * *", pushStatusCodesToInfluxDB);
 ```

 **Kubeshark** uses a [crontab](https://crontab.guru/) mechanism to schedule Jobs at the node level.
-It furthers provides complete control over the scheduled Jobs via the **Web UI**.
+It furthers provides complete control over the scheduled Jobs via the dashboard.

 ## The Jobs Dashboard
-The Jobs Dashboard enables complete control over schedule jobs enabling the following operations:
+The jobs dashboard enables complete control over schedule jobs enabling the following operations:
 - Stop a specific Jobs or all Jobs
 - Start / Re-start a specific Job or all Jobs
 - Delete a specific Job or all Jobs